nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 Now that client is configured, we can write a `@Service` responsible for inserting events into the two streams: `carLocations` and `policeLocations`.

-Normally, the interaction with the "database" shouldn't be done at the `@Service` layer, but for the sake of simplicity we will leave it like this.
+Normally, the interaction with the "database" shouldn't be done at the `@Service` layer, but for the sake of simplicity, we will leave it like this.

 ```java
 package net.andreinc.carsandpolice.service;